 At the end of the day, you have to remember that this is your journey.
 This is your clutter to carry.
 If it was your job to please everyone and value the same things everyone else values your anxiety would be never ending.
 Also, this just isn’t possible.
 Let’s be realistic about what you are capable of as a human being.

 Maybe this means setting a boundary with family members, calmly talking to them about how you feel, or just donating the item and hoping they never come over.

 Lastly, and more simply, that silly fear of, “What if I need this some day?’

 What if someday I go horseback riding and am kicking myself for not having my stylish, knee-high rider boots?
 What then?

 Thankfully, I have found a way around this terrifying thought.
-I share the full method in my Rich Minimalist course, but here’s the quick break down:
+Here’s the quick break down:

 This method is the best of both worlds because you get to clear the clutter without the stress of “what ifs” lingering in your mind.

 If you struggle to let go of clutter, you are not alone.